matteodem/meteor-boilerplate/README.md

 # meteor-boilerplate

-This boilerplate is here to give you a structure for typical meteor projects, with a console tool to ease up some tasks To see a project created with this boilerplate, [click here](https://github.com/matteodem/places).
+This boilerplate is here to give you a structure for typical meteor projects, with a console tool to ease up some tasks.

 ## How to install
 ```